petemad/CV-and-My-achievments/CV.md

 9. How to work under pressure.
 10. Social and educational activities in the church.
 11. Great experience in organizing concerts and special days in the church.
+12. volunteer in religious educations for preparatory age

 ## Knowledge :
  **Title** | **Date**